bapostol91/application/README.md

 #To deploy in heroku:
-There is a special Profile which contains all the necessary information to deploy it
+There is a Procfile configuration file which contains all the necessary information to deploy it.(specific to heroku)